 Chapter 4: Income statements

-When you are looking at a company in SharePad and click on the “Income” tab you will get a view of its income statement as shown below.
+When you are looking at a company in SharePad and click on the green “Income” tab you will get a view of its income statement as shown below.
 This will tell you how the company turned its turnover into profits in the years shown.
 The level of detail in the income statements will be very similar to what you would expect to see in a company’s annual report.

 What is profit?